Team-2502/Team-2502.github.io/_programming/Making-a-JavaDoc-for-Your-Special-Code.md

 ---
 layout: post
-title: Making a JavaDoc for Your Special Code
+title: Using JavaDoc
-category:
+category: General
 ---
-We are the programming **team**.
-We are called a team for a reason -- we must work together to program the robot.
-As such, different people take on different tasks, such as creating automatic shifting, making an autonomous, making the shooter subsystem, etc.

-In the event that another person must use your subsystem, command, or whatever else you have created, they must understand how it works.
-Normally, they would ask you how your thing works.
-However, it is inconvenient and time-consuming to interact with another person.
+In the event that another person must use or read your code, they must be able to easily understand how it works.

-In this wiki page, I present 5 easy ways to make it clear what your thing does, focusing on JavaDoc related items.
+Using JavaDoc is a nice way to make your code easily readable.

 # JavaDoc